lydiastepanek/pen-loop-dot-io-archive/src/content/posts/launching-my-startup-incubator.md

 When I launched my first startup, [isthisphishy.io](https://isthisphishy.io/), last month, reddit commenters almost immediately asked me to turn it into an Outlook plugin, because they wanted a single click solution:

 ![](/images/posts/reddit_outcry.png "reddit outcry")
-<center>Reddit users demand an Outlook plugin.</center>
+<div class="image-caption">Reddit users demand an Outlook plugin.</div>

 The problem was, I didn’t want to build an Outlook plugin.
 I tried to build one for a few weeks (which I detail below), but I’d used Gmail for the past 17 years and couldn't believe that people would want to use an Outlook plugin.
 So I decided to ask the internet for guidance.
 I ran a marketing experiment of sorts: I made landing pages for all of my startup ideas, added A/B experiments to each landing page (i.e. “Download for Gmail” versus “Download for Outlook”), created Google Ad campaigns, and then waited to see which product idea got the most traction.

 ![](/images/posts/my_startup_incubator.png "my startup incubator")
-<center>Tada!
-Here are my three marketing landing pages side by side: toophishy.com, spamcallkiller.com, and webpageexplained.com.</center>
+<div class="image-caption">Tada!
+Here are my three marketing landing pages side by side: toophishy.com, spamcallkiller.com, and webpageexplained.com.</div>

 Thus, My Startup Incubator was born.
 It’s a place to test and stack rank nascent startup ideas.
 I’ll update this table over time with my product ideas, their Google Ads clicks, and their potential for revenue as defined by email waitlist signups: